vilisimo/website/content/projects/steamcli.md

 ---

 ## What
-`steamCLI` is a command line tool that allows searching for prices of games on Steam straight from the command line.
+`steamCLI` is a command line tool that allows searching for game prices on Steam straight from the command line.
 It supports recent and overall ratings, current prices (on Steam), historical low price, different currencies and regions.